LispEngineer/EthernetRepeater/README.md

 * Quartus is ignoring my GLOBAL_CLOCK settings for a few of the clocks.
   [This](https://www.intel.com/content/www/us/en/programmable/quartushelp/14.1/mergedProjects/msgs/msgs/wfygr_fygr_user_global_ignored.htm) talks about it but doesn't really explain why.

+* At 10/Full, the PHY gets an in-band data mismatch every time there is a packet received.
+  * This is repeatable, just send ARP requests while it is in 10/Half.
+  * Also 10/Full, 100/Half and 100/Full
+  * Harder to say, but also seems to happen at 1000/Full (blink is so faint)
+  * TODO: Show the H & L sides when there is a packet mismatch?

 ## Known Bugs